(Photo by Selma Komisky)

 Your life has a purpose no matter how broken you think it may be.
 And although ‘darkness’ is something you might struggle with throughout your life, you must always remember that the hope of God is there to grab hold of in times of need.”

-While the world has and will mourn the loss of Jarrid Wilson and Andrew Stoecklein, we must not remember him for how he died, but what they did while they were alive: Advocates, speakers, pastors, husbands, dads, friends to many.
+While the world has and will mourn the loss of Jarrid Wilson and Andrew Stoecklein, we must not remember them for how they died, but what they did while they were alive: Advocated, spoke out, wrote, led, loved, befriended.

 I will remember the words that live on in hope – the crusade that I will continue to fight.